imgix/imgix-php/README.md

 ## Usage

-To begin creating imgix URLs programmatically, simply add the php files to your project (an example autoloader is also provided).
+To begin creating imgix URLs programmatically, add the php files to your project (an example autoloader is also provided).
 The URL builder can be reused to create URLs for any images on the domains it is provided.

 ```php